 The event is free to attend and will begin at 8:30 a.m. in the Little Theater in the Conference Center in downtown Salt Lake City.
+Parking information can be found here.
 Register online to receive additional details and the conference program when available.

 Eliza R. Snow (right), second Relief Society general president; Elizabeth Ann Whitney (left); Emmeline B. Wells (standing, rear), fifth Relief Society general president.
 Photograph by Charles R. Savage.
 (PH 892, Church History Library, Salt Lake City.)